jklzz02/Cities-Rest-API/README.md

 ### Config and .env Setup

-In the dotenv it is possible to specify the type of database to use, make sure to use `PDO` dsn names for the database name such as: sqlite, msql, pgsql, sqlsrv.
+In the dotenv it is possible to specify the type of database to use, make sure to use `PDO` dsn names for the database name such as: sqlite, mysql, pgsql, sqlsrv.

 #### .env example for a SQLite database